stellabelin/genome_analysis/README.md

 ### Parameters
 - avg_ins: Based on the size of each library
 - reverse_seq: If the library was paired-end it was set to 0, if mate-paired it was set to 1
-- asm_flags: If the library was paired-end it was set to 0, if mate-paired it was set to
+- asm_flags: If the library was shorter than 800 it was set to 2 (only as scaffolds), if mate-paired it was set to 3 (both scaffolds and contigs)
 - rd_len_cutoff:
-- rank:
+- rank: 1
-- pair_num_cutoff:
+- pair_num_cutoff: If the library was paired-end it was set to 3, if mate-paired it was set to 5
-- map_len:
+- map_len: If the library was paired-end it was set to 32, if mate-paired it was set to 35